 Providers may call Provider Services to request additional paper copies of the RA.

-Overview of Claims Processing Information on the Remittance Advice

-The claims processing sections of the RA includes information submitted on claims and the status of the claims.
-The claim status designations are paid, adjusted, or denied.
+Overview of Claims Processing Information on the Remittance Advice designations are paid, adjusted, or denied.
 The RA also supplies information about why the claim was adjusted or denied or how the reimbursement was calculated for the payment.